A Comprehensive Guide to Small Business Management in 2025

 1. Communication

-You also need to listen to your employees and understand their needs so you can help them succeed and be happy in their jobs.
+Communication is essential in tying these skills together.
+To be an effective manager, you must communicate your expectations to your employees clearly and effectively.
+You should also know how to listen to your employees and understand their needs so you can help them succeed, be happy, and feel fulfilled in their jobs.

 2. Planning